BinduBhatt/Weather-App/README.md

 With this project, I have tried to develop a python program that uses API of 'OpenWeather' website to retrieve  weather information.
 It allows the user to enter city and get the weather information.
-I have used
+This project contains three files. .Ipynb, .py , .exe I have used
 - tkinter library for GUI creation.
 - tkinter library to create city dropdowns